briangu/localhost.io/README.md

 localhost.io
 ============

-Serve any directory as a website on localhost
+Serve any directory as a website on localhost.
+Based on https://github.com/briangu/viper.io

 Example
 =======